The following article on survival tips is a guest submission from in-house writers of Authorized Boots:

-28. Process food away from the camp.
-Remember that when you process food you catch (i.e. trapped animals or caught fish); you’re likely to leave stuff behind such as blood, bones, inedible parts, etc. If you process your food near you’re going to attract wild animals.
+Remember that when you process the food you catch (i.e. trapped animals or caught fish); you’re likely to leave stuff behind such as blood, bones, inedible parts, etc. If you process your food near you’re going to attract wild animals.
 They’ll be sniffing around the camp and around you, which could be dangerous.
-The same survival tips apply to disposing food remains.
+The same survival tips apply to disposing of food remains.

-29. Save energy on chopping wood.
-Don’t bother using an axe.
+Don’t bother using an ax.
 Just place the wood pieces diagonally between the ground and a tree.
-Give the pieces of wood a good kick (inspect the wood before doing this and assess the right balance between force and strength to avoid breaking ankle/leg).
+Give the pieces of wood a good kick (inspect the wood before doing this and assess the right balance between force and strength to avoid breaking an ankle/leg).
 The last thing you want to do is have a broken leg, so do be careful with how you proceed with this tip.
 Using other tools will only waste your time.
 You’ll be using these as firewood, so they don’t need to be perfect when chopped.
 Of course, this doesn’t apply to the wood materials to be made into shelters.

 • Heavier stuff should be on top and the lighter ones at the bottom.
 This will help maintain your balance.

 • Make sure the backpack is positioned to be on your upper back always.
 This will allow you to walk freely without your rucksack getting in the way of your legs.

 • Don’t forget to tighten those straps to prevent stuff from falling off.
 The wilderness can be full of snags, thanks to branches and bushes.